bhovhannes/barcamp-yerevan-2015/README.md

 # barcamp-yerevan-2015
-Slides and sources for Barcamp Yerevam 2015 presentation
+Slides and sources for Barcamp Yerevan 2015 presentation